 Season 1 of The Mist has already revealed a number of disturbing being that lurk in the town of Bridgton, including mutating moths, blood-sucking leeches and ghosts from the past.
 But what lingers long after the credits roll is the sense of mystery and secrecy that showrunner Christian Torpe has threaded throughout each episode.

-From the origins of the mist to the involvement of The Arrowhead Project, The Mist is a riddle wrapped in a mystery inside an enigma, so we had plenty of burning questions to ask during our interview with Torpe, including how the show will evolve as it rolls on towards Season 2.
+From the origins of the mist to the involvement of The Arrowhead Project, The Mist is a riddle wrapped in a mystery inside an enigma, so we had plenty of burning questions to ask during our interview with Torpe, including how the show could have evolved if the show was renewed for Season 2.

 "We wanted to treat the mist like a character.
 It has wants and needs and acts accordingly, but for Season One, we will not be revealing (too) much of how and why - we have built a backstory and mythology that I think the audience is really gonna like when we get to it!"